plutov/packagemain/18-writing-rest-api-client/README.md

 Understanding all of this will help you to put a right structure.

 Let's start with the basics.
 Create a repository, pick a correct name, ideally matching the API service name.
 Initialize go modules.
 And create our main struct to hold user-specific information.
-This struct will contain API endpoints as functions  laters.
+This struct will contain API endpoints as functions later.

 This struct should be flexible but also limited so the user can't see internal fields.